godotengine/godot-docs/tutorials/animation/animation_tree.rst

 --------------------

 One of the nice features in Godot's ``StateMachine`` implementation is the ability to travel.
 The graph can be instructed to go from the current state to another one, while visiting all the intermediate ones.
-This is done via the A\* algorithm.In the absence of any transition between the current state and the destination state, the graph teleports to the destination state.
+This is done via the A\* algorithm.
+In the absence of any transition between the current state and the destination state, the graph teleports to the destination state.

 To use the travel ability, you should first retrieve the :ref:`AnimationNodeStateMachinePlayback <class_AnimationNodeStateMachinePlayback>` object from the ``AnimationTree`` node (it is exported as a property).